cpdong/public/Rdata/readMe.md

-This folder for storaging demo file and figures for plotting codes.
+This folder for storing demo file and figures for plotting codes.